rl1987/trickster.dev/tricksterblog/content/post/scraping-clutch-for-b2b-company-data.md

 Running this command in the shell does indeed give us a proper page, so it seems neither TLS nor HTTP/2 fingerprinting is used.
-We see some browser-specific headers here and we see some cookies being used.
+We see some browser-specific headers here and we see some cookies being used (at least not to block cURL).
 To narrow down what exactly is needed, we can remove some headers and relaunch the request - we discover that only cookies and `user-agent` header is necessary.
 Now we can remove cookies one by one and repeat the same kind of experiment.
 We find that both of `exp_` cookies can be removed without triggering the antibot.

 So the cookies that are necessary seem to be: